 As the English-speaking community is very small, we ask all Lifeline support workers to remain anonymous and keep their role a secret from anyone who does not absolutely need to know.
 This is because we are concerned that people who are aware that you are on the line will feel inhibited about calling TELL themselves, and will be denied access to the service.

 This extends also to your application: we ask that you don’t share your intention to apply for the TELL training course with others, except your partner, children, or someone who absolutely needs to know in order for you to be able to take the training.

 We also have a very professional approach to confidentiality in all aspects of TELL: the calls, the location of the phone room, and the identity of other volunteers.
 Before you begin the training, you will be asked to sign a confidentiality agreement stating that you will respect this confidentiality.

 The Application Process:

 - Please ensure that you have read all the enclosed material carefully before applying.
 If you have any questions that you would like to clarify before you apply, please feel free to call the Lifeline Training Coordinator at 03-4550-1191 or e-mail: email@example.com

 - Please send in completed application forms to the Lifeline Training Coordinator.
 You can do this by e-mail by filling out the forms below and then sending them as an attachment back to firstname.lastname@example.org

 - If your application is accepted, an interview will be arranged.
 To assist in making appointments, please let us know when you are generally available for an interview—i.e., mornings/afternoons/evenings/which days of the week.

 - Since we have limited spaces for each training session, we encourage you to respond early for the training session of your choice.
-The deadline for the fall training in September, while the spring training closes early February.
+The deadline for the fall training is mid-September, while the spring training closes mid-February.